RafaSzl/NBA_players_analysis/README.md

 # NBA_players_analysis
-In this project i want to answer to the question: can we predict with which number player was drafted, if we know his career stats?
+In this project, I want to answer the following question: can we predict player's nba draft number, based on their stats?
 For this project I am using python with data science libraries (pandas, matplotlib, seaborn, scipy, sklearn).